 Dr. Barbara Denny, CalSouthern School of Behavioral Sciences: In my opinion, the most troubling misconception is the misguided belief that online programs are inherently inferior to those offered by traditional schools.
-I have a unique perspective on this, having been with CalSouthern since its inception and having helped develop the School of Behavioral Sciences.
+I have a unique perspective on this, having been with CalSouthern since its inception and having helped develop the School of Behavior Sciences.
 We carefully researched the programs of some of the nation’s most respected schools of psychology.
 We incorporated the best of the books and materials.
 We recruited some of the finest faculty.
 The material is essentially the same.
 It’s simply a different delivery method—a delivery method that I believe is superior, in many ways.

 CalSouthern: Another common misconception we frequently hear is that online education is somehow impersonal or mechanical, when we know that, to the contrary, it is very relational.
 Can you comment in this regard?